 Department of Numbers

-The BLS reported that the unemployment rate for Hinesville fell 0.1 percentage points in December 2011 to 9.3%.
-For the same month, the metro unemployment rate was 0.4 percentage points lower than the Georgia rate.
-The unemployment rate in Hinesville peaked in September 2011 at 9.5% and is now 0.2 percentage points lower.
+The BLS reported that the unemployment rate for Hinesville fell 0.0 percentage points in October 2023 to 3.4%.
+For the same month, the metro unemployment rate was 0.0 percentage points lower than the Georgia rate.
+The unemployment rate in Hinesville peaked in April 2020 at 10.0% and is now 6.6 percentage points lower.
+From a post peak low of 3.2% in February 2022, the unemployment rate has now grown by 0.2 percentage points.
 You can also compare Hinesville unemployment with unemployment in other cities.

 Unemployment Rate: Hinesville, Georgia, National